 - a.
-Related information of significant transactions and investees and b.
-Proportionate share in investees: - 1) Financing provided: The Bank not applicable; investee none - 2) Endorsement/guarantee provided: The Bank not applicable; investee none - 3) Marketable securities held: The Bank not applicable; investee none - 4) Investees' securities acquired or disposed of at costs or prices of at least \$300 million or 10% of the paid-in capital: The Bank not applicable; investee none - 5) Acquisition of individual real estate at costs of at least \$300 million or 10% of the paid-in capital: None - 6) Disposal of individual real estate at costs of at least \$300 million or 10% of the paid-in capital: None - 7) Allowance of service fees to related parties amounting to at least \$5 million: None - 8) Receivables from related parties amounting to at least \$300 million or 10% of the paid-in capital: Table 1 (attached) - 9) Sale of nonperforming loans: Table 2 (attached) - 10) Asset securitization under the "Regulations for Financial Asset Securitization": None - 11) Other significant transactions which may affect the decisions of users of financial reports: Table 3 (attached) - 12) Related information and proportionate share in investees: Quarterly report is exempt from disclosure. - 13) Derivative transactions: Note 8 - c.
-Investments in mainland China: Table 4 (attached) - d.
+Related information of significant transactions: - 1) Financing provided: The Bank not applicable; subsidiaries not applicable - 2) Endorsement/guarantee provided: The Bank not applicable; subsidiaries not applicable - 3) Marketable securities held: The Bank not applicable; subsidiaries not applicable - 4) Investees' securities acquired or disposed of at costs or prices of at least \$300 million or 10% of the paid-in capital: The Bank none; subsidiaries none - 5) Acquisition of individual real estate at costs of at least \$300 million or 10% of the paid-in capital: None - 6) Disposal of individual real estate at prices of at least \$300 million or 10% of the paid-in capital: None - 7) Allowance of service fees to related parties amounting to at least \$5 million: None - 8) Receivables from related parties amounting to at least \$300 million or 10% of the paid-in capital: Table 1 (attached) - 9) Sale of nonperforming loans: None - 10) Asset securitization under the "Regulations for Financial Asset Securitization": None - 11) Other significant transactions which may affect the decisions of users of financial reports: Table 2 (attached) - 12) Derivative transactions: Note 8 - b.
+Related information and proportionate share in investees: Quarterly report is exempt from disclosure. - c.
+Investments in mainland China: Table 3 (attached) - d.
 Intercompany relationships and significant intercompany transactions e.
 Information on major shareholders

-For the detailed information of intercompany relationships and significant intercompany transactions, refer to Table 5 (attached).
+For the detailed information of intercompany relationships and significant intercompany transactions, refer to Table 4 (attached).